 - ISTA 3A is the industry standard for package testing and parcel shipments.

-- It is used by most ecommerce retailers such as QVC, HSN, Wayfair, and more.
+- It is used by most eCommerce retailers such as QVC, HSN, Wayfair, and more.

 - Lastly, ISTA 3A is accepted for insurance claims by most delivery service companies like FedEx and UPS.

-The packaging standards are standard, small, flat and elongated packages.
+The packaging standards are standard, small, flat, and elongated packages.
 ISTA 3A includes an optional test combining Random Vibration under Low Pressure.
 This tests the container’s ability to hold a seal of closure and the retention of contents such as liquid, powder or gas, without leaking.

-ISTA 3A requires one test sample be tested unless the product is considered to be fragile or liquid.
+ISTA 3A requires one test sample to be tested unless the product is considered to be fragile or liquid.
 A fragile product is defined as an item that could easily break when dropped without having protective packaging.

-Examples of fragile products include ceramics, clay, electronics glass and porcelains.
+Examples of fragile products include ceramics, clay, electronics glass, and porcelains.
 Liquids include liquids as well as semi-liquids and solids that can become liquids if they are exposed to temperatures in excess of 70 degrees Fahrenheit.